soras/Ajavt/readme.txt

      -- PyVabamorf:          https://github.com/estnltk/pyvabamorf
      -- T3MESTA (a commercial morphological analyzer)
      (NB!
-The program also works on morphologically ambiguous input, but the quality of the analysis is expected to be worse than on the morphologically disambiguated text.)
+The program also works on morphologically ambiguous input, but the quality of the analysis is expected to be lower than on the morphologically disambiguated text.)